On Universal Deformations of Compressible Cauchy Elastic Solids Reinforced by Inextensible Fibers: Introduction

 More recently, universal displacements in fiber-reinforced anisotropic linear elastic solids were investigated in \citep{Yavari2024Fibers}.
 Specifically, compressible solids reinforced with a uniform distribution of inextensible straight fibers parallel to the $x_3$-axis were considered.
-Universal displacements are those that can be maintained in the absence of body forces by applying only boundary tractions.
 For each of the seven anisotropy classes compatible with this reinforcement (excluding isotropy), the corresponding space of universal displacements was characterized.
 It was shown that the inclusion of inextensible fibers enlarges the space of universal displacements in all but the triclinic and cubic symmetry classes.

+Other examples of internal constraints include: i) the \textit{Bell constraint}, defined by $\lambda_1 + \lambda_2 + \lambda_3 = 3$, where $\lambda_i$, $i = 1, 2, 3$, are the principal stretches \citep{Bell1985}; ii) the \textit{Ericksen constraint}, given by $\lambda_1^2 + \lambda_2^2 + \lambda_3^2 = 3$ \citep{Ericksen1986}; iii) \textit{inexpansibility constraint}, in which the body is foliated by surfaces whose area elements remain unchanged under deformation \citep{Kurashige1985}; and iv) \textit{in-plane rigidity constraint}, where the body consists of parallel rigid planes bonded by an elastic matrix \citep{Tommasi1996}.\footnote{I am grateful to Giuseppe Saccomandi for bringing to my attention the references \citep{Kurashige1985, Tommasi1996}.} See also \citep{Beatty1992-I,Beatty1992-II,Pucci1996,Martins1998,Destrade2004}.

+It should be emphasized that the study of universal deformations in the presence of internal constraints has thus far been carried out systematically only for the incompressibility constraint and for elastic bodies reinforced by a family of inextensible planes.
+In the latter case, \citet{Tommasi1996} identified three families of universal deformations: (i) combined torsion about an axis normal to the reinforcing planes and uniform extension along that axis, (ii) combined shearing and bending, where the bending resembles that of classical beam theory in which planar cross-sections normal to the axis remain planar after deformation, and (iii) combined uniform extension and generalized shear, where the shear varies along the direction normal to the reinforcing planes.